baking-bad/tzkt/README.md

 #### Configure indexer

 Edit configuration file `~/tzkt-sync/appsettings.json` with your favorite text editor.
-What you need is to specify `Diagnostics` (just disable it), `TezosNode.ChainId`, `TezosNode.Endpoint` and `ConnectionStrings.DefaultConnection`.
+What you need is to specify `TezosNode.Endpoint` and `ConnectionStrings.DefaultConnection`.

 Like this: